-Once the decision is made to commence a formal investigation, the Title IX Coordinator appoints an investigator to conduct the investigation, usually within two (2) days of determining that an investigation should proceed.
+The Title IX Coordinator will appoint an Investigator to conduct a formal investigation, usually within two (2) days of the filing of a Formal Complaint.
 Investigations are completed expeditiously, normally within fourteen (14) days, though some investigations take several weeks or even months, depending on the nature, extent and complexity of the allegations, availability of parties and witnesses, police involvement, etc.

-The University may undertake a short delay its investigation (several days to weeks, to allow evidence collection) when criminal charges based on the same behaviors that invoke this process are being investigated.
-The University will promptly resume its investigation and resolution processes once notified by law enforcement that the initial evidence collection process is complete.
+Herzing University may undertake a short delay its investigation (several days to weeks, to allow evidence collection) when criminal charges based on the same behaviors that invoke this process are being investigated.
+Herzing University will promptly resume its investigation and resolution processes once notified by law enforcement that the initial evidence collection process is complete.
 University action will not typically be altered or precluded on the grounds that civil or criminal charges involving the same incident have been filed or that charges have been dismissed or reduced.

 All investigations will be thorough, reliable, impartial, prompt and fair.
 Investigations entail interviews with all relevant parties and witnesses, obtaining available evidence and identifying sources of expert information, as necessary.
-The burden is on the University and not any party to conduct an investigation that collects sufficient evidence to determine whether the allegation(s) occurred.